MobileNetV4 -- Universal Models for the Mobile Ecosystem: Results

-Our results, illustrated in Figure 1 and detailed in Table 5, demonstrate that MNv4 models are mostly Pareto-optimal across a range of accuracy targets and mobile hardware, including CPUs, DSPs, GPUs, and specialized accelerators like the Apple Neural Engine and Google EdgeTPU.
+\textbf{Results: } Our results, seen in \cref{fig:multi_hardware_pareto} and \cref{tab:classification_results}, demonstrate that MNv4 models are mostly Pareto-optimal across a range of accuracies and mobile targets, including CPUs, DSPs, GPUs, and accelerators like the Apple Neural Engine and Google EdgeTPU.

-On CPUs, MNv4 models notably outperform others, being approximately twice as fast as MobileNetV3 and several times faster compared to other models for equivalent accuracy targets.
-On EdgeTPUs, MNv4 models double the speed of MobileNet V3 at the same accuracy level.
-Specifically, the MNv4-Conv-M model is over 50\% faster than both MobileOne-S4 and FastViT-S12, while also improving Top-1 accuracy by 1.5\% over MobileNet V2 at comparable latencies.
-On S23 GPU and iPhone 13 CoreML (ANE), MNv4 models are mostly at the Pareto front.
-MIT-EfficientViT, the closest competitor on S23 GPU, has over twice the latency as MNv4 on CoreML for the same accuracy.
-FastViT, optimized for the Apple Neural Engine, ranks second on CoreML but has more than 5 times the latency of MNv4 on S23 GPU.
+MNv4 performs notably well on CPU---roughly 2x faster than MobileNetV3 and substantially faster than iso-accuracy models.
+On EdgeTPUs, MNv4 models are as accurate as MobileNetV3 and 2x as fast.
+MNv4-Conv-M is >50\% faster than MobileOne-S4 and FastViT-S12 and has +1.5\% more Top-1 accuracy than MobileNetV2 at comparable latency.
+On S23 GPU and iPhone 13 CoreML (ANE), MNv4 is mostly at the Pareto front.
+MIT-EfficientViT---which has the closest performance on S23 GPU---has >2x the latency as MNv4 on CoreML at the same accuracy.
+FastViT---optimized for Apple Neural Engine---is 2nd on CoreML but has >5x the latency of MNv4 on S23 GPU.
+While some models, such as EfficientViT, reach the same accuracy with fewer MACs, MobileNetV4 models are optimized for high accuracy and minimal latency on the most hardware possible.
+Increasing MACs often decreases memory bandwidth and op complexity which is often more important for achieving this goal.
 Like many hybrid models, MNv4-hybrid models are not compatible with DSPs.
-Nevertheless, MNv4-Conv models remain the top performers on DSP, emphasizing their leading compatibility and efficiency across diverse hardware platforms.
-MNv4-Conv models offer exceptional hardware compatibility and efficiency.
-This success highlights the strength of our UIB block, enhanced NAS recipe, and carefully designed search space.
-MNv4-Hybrid achieves excellent performance on CPUs and accelerators, demonstrating the cross-platform efficiency of our Mobile MQA design.
+MNv4-Conv models remain the top performers on DSP, emphasizing the compatibility and efficiency across diverse hardware provided by our UIB block, NAS recipe, and search spaces.
+MNv4-Hybrid performs well on CPUs and accelerators which demonstrates the broad efficiency of Mobile MQA.